Rhetorical questions can be useful in writing. So, why shouldn’t you use rhetorical questions in essays?

 Don’t shoot the messenger.
 Have I said that enough times in this post?

 I didn’t set the rules, but I sure as hell know what they are.
 And one big, shiny rule that is repeated over and again in faculty lounges is this: Don’t Use Rhetorical Questions in Essays.
-They are risky, appear out of place, and despised by a good proportion of current university teachers.
+They are risky, appear out of place, and are despised by a good proportion of current university teachers.